barelysomethin/barelysomethin/README.md

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
-    I am a  full stack software developer.
+    I am a  full stack web developer.
 I try to develop applications and websites.
-Early in my life i realised that creativity is the only Superpower so i started learning how to create.So i started learning various skills, currently my hands are dirty with:
+Early in my life i realised that creativity is the only Superpower i could have so i started learning how to create and i started learning some skills, currently am trying to learn or enhance fllowing skills:

     FULL-STACK web development(MERN)
     ANDROID DEVELOPMENT(android studio)